Deep RL Course documentation

 sudo apt-get update

-apt install python-opengl ffmpeg xvfb
+apt install ffmpeg xvfb

 pip3 install pyvirtualdisplay

 To make sure the new installed libraries are used, sometimes it’s required to restart the notebook runtime.
 The next cell will force the runtime to crash, so you’ll need to connect again and run the code starting from here.
-Thanks for this trick, we will be able to run our virtual screen.
+Thanks to this trick, we will be able to run our virtual screen.

 import os